ADHD Coaching for Teens, College Students, & Adults

 School and its accompanying expectations can sometimes become a tremendous burden for students.
 The time commitments, strenuous course loads, and concerns about the next step, be it college or vocation, can take their toll on both the student and their family.

 For students who have ADHD and Executive Function challenges, the struggles can be more significant than what their peer’s experience.
 Homework may take longer and be more challenging to manage.
 Creating and maintaining organization may not come easily.
 Managing time to get schoolwork done, having sufficient sleep, and still having quality interests and leisure time may seem like an impossible task.
+ADHD coaching can help.

 ADHD Coaching Can Mean the Difference Between Success and Failure

 It is not unusual for teens and college students to want to take a more active role in managing their own schedules and plans.
 In fact, it is a healthy progression towards independence.
 Parents themselves sometimes grapple with knowing when and how to pull back to provide the space their children need to chart their own course.

 A certified ADHD Coach who is specifically trained and educated in helping young adults can help ease the transition, provide the support and teach the skills necessary to help students succeed and thrive.
 A Coach is not a therapist or a tutor, rather an advocate and partner to help individuals reach their full potential and achieve their goals.